osisoft/testing-content/content/api-reference/identity/identity-tenants-roles.md

 ---

-## Get header for the total users for a given role
+## Get Total Count of Users for a Given Role

-<a id="opIdRoles_Get header for the total users for a given role"></a>
+<a id="opIdRoles_Get Total Count of Users for a Given Role"></a>

-Gets the total number of users for a given role.
+Gets total number of users for a given role.

 ### Request
 ```text